 Please fill in the Lanyard form via the link below, save it back as an excel sheet.
 Scan a passport-type photo of yourself and any other guardians mentioned in the form as JPEG.
 Attach the completed form, the scanned photos and email to email@example.com for your card/s to be printed.

-Once your card/s are ready, you will receive an email to collect these from the Main Office Reception/Security Gaurd office.
-If you do not have a school ID please send the form filled at your earliest convenience, access may be denied onto the school grounds if you do not have your school ID Card with you.
+Secondary lanyard collection: Once your card/s are ready, you will receive an email to collect these from the Main Office Reception or Security Gate 1.
+If you do not have a school ID please send this form filled at your earliest convenience, access may be denied onto the school grounds if you do not have your school ID Card with you.

 Please follow the below precautions provided by the MoEHE and the MoPH: